-For more about a DDI see “Same Economy, Way Better Outcomes for Society.”
-The DDI could be extended to create “A Fully Just Economy.”
-I also have a Web site (such as it is) that gives the fullest account of that economic paradigm: ajustsolution.com (Page: real justice /economy)’ scroll down).
+For more about a DDI see “Same Economy, Way Better Outcomes for Society” (in which the DDI is referred to a “the allotted income);” for, primarily, economists: “Paradigm Shift.”
+The DDI could be extended to maximize both justice and sustainability: “To Preserve What We Have, What We Have Must Be Enough” (in which it is referred to as “the standard income”).
+I also have a Web site (such as it is) that gives the fullest account of that economic paradigm: ajustsolution.com (Page: real justice /economy); scroll down).

 Final note: My studies have taught me that the postmodernists are correct.
 Ultimately even equality is invalid as the foundation for a just society.
 Unlike postmodernists, for me that is because it is a belief.
 It is a belief some people do not share.
 For those people to live in a society founded upon a belief in equality is to have that belief imposed upon them by others.
 That in itself violates the value of equality for all.
 Fortunately for equalitarians, there is “Mutual Respect: The Only Ethic for Justly Governing Society.”
 In that account of justice mutual respect as the ethic of justice follows from observation within material existence, not any belief.
 That validates favoring and advocating for mutual respect as the ethic of justice and its implications for society based on a belief in equality.